theamritanair/event-ticketing-system/README.md

 1. Add support for multiple locations
 2. Add support for seat allocation
 3. Add payment gateway integration or ability to add funds to the wallet
-4. Add tests (functional and integration) for the application
+4. Add tests (functional and integration) for the application.
+Couldn't add tests due to time constraints.

 ## Design Decisions